Robert A. Heinlein: His Life and Work

 Also in 1980, RAH published a collection of stories and essays, Expanded Universe, which included all of the previously published The Worlds of Robert A. Heinlein from 1966, along with about 20 extra titles as well as forewords and afterwords to most of the pieces.
 As much as I enjoy RAH's fiction, a good argument could be made that Expanded Universe is the single most important book in his bibliography.
 Not only did it collect much of his non-fiction previously unavailable in book form, it is perhaps the best insight into the things he felt most important in his own life as well as for the nation and the human race as a whole.

-Friday, from 1982, is my second (or third) favorite of RAH's novels (subject to revision, but tied at this time with Starship Troopers).
+Friday, from 1982, is my third (or second) favorite of RAH's novels (subject to revision, but tied at this time with Starship Troopers).
 It was a return to his fast-paced, adventure-oriented style, and in fact is a sequel to an early novella, 1949's "Gulf," collected in Assignment in Eternity.
 Marjorie "Friday Jones" Baldwin is a courier working for a secretive, non-governmental agency in the chaotic world of Earth's near future.
 The United States is no more, balkanized into various independent states such as the California Confederacy, The Lone Star Republic, and the Chicago Imperium.
 Friday is an "enhanced" A.P. (artificial person), a product of genetic engineering.
 The term A.P. is an unfortunate misnomer, as Friday is 100% human, only her genetic make-up is derived from more than twenty separate individuals, two of whom were featured characters in "Gulf."
 Although clearly superior in most every way, Friday suffers from an inferiority complex due to the fact that A.P.s are designated second-class citizens in most areas of the world, and the agency she works for has taken great pains to conceal this aspect of her past.

 In 1984's Job : A Comedy of Justice, RAH tackled some very important but ticklish subjects - religion and the nature of God, the Devil, and Heaven and Hell.
 The action of the plot somewhat parallels the earlier The Number of the Beast, but in this case the main character has no control over his fate, but rather is shuffled from alternate world to alternate world at the whim of a seemingly uncaring and sadistic force.
 At times this novel seems to be an appeasement on RAH's part for his many agnostic remarks throughout his career, but in the end his usual cynicism and skepticism reassert themselves and he ends up portraying the Devil in a much more sympathetic light than he does the Judeo-Christian god Jehovah, whom he classifies as a sub-deity.
 He never makes it clear who the God-behind-the-gods actually is, but one can speculate it might be another of RAH's earlier characters, the Glaroon of the classic fantasy short story "They," most recently reprinted in The Fantasies of Robert A. Heinlein